nsereno/gitpractice/README.md

-# gitpractic
+# gitpractice

-This is a delta for the readme filee
+This is a delta for the readme file
+1 change